GTPB/IBIP19/pages/proteogenomics/cna-protein.md

 ![](cna-protein_files/figure-gfm/attenuation_per_vertex_string-1.png)<!-- -->

 ##### :speech\_balloon: According to this analysis, does the participation in PPIs seem to be associated with CNA attenuation?
+How does this relate to the participation in reactions?

 ## Conclusion